Missing Relay Log File after MySQL Crash11 Jun 2011 | Comments

 And so MySQL is complaining that it can’t find the relay log file and sure enough I had a look into the directory, I couldn’t find it.

 So what to do?
 I Googled around for some magic solutions - this link came up on top.
-The proposed solution was to:
+The proposed solution is:

 CHANGE MASTER TO the positon _on the master_ where the slave was, the slave will get the transactions from the master binary logs again and you will lose nothing.
 Requires that the master still has those binary logs.